litebird/litebird_sim/docs/source/external/hwp_sys.rst

 *  :meth:`.hwp_sys.HwpSys.make_map` which can bin the observations in a map.
 This is available only if ``built_map_on_the_fly`` variable is set to ``True``.
-With this method, it is possible to include non-ideal HWP knowledge in the map-making procedure.
+With this method, it is possible to include non-ideal HWP knowledge in the map-making procedure, so use that instead of the general ``litebird_sim`` binner if you want to do so.

 Defining a bandpass profile in ``hwp_sys``
 ------------------------------------------